This is where all 50 states stand on reopening

 Arizona

-Gov. Doug Ducey issued a stay-at-home order that will expire on April 30.
+Gov. Doug Ducey says the stay-at-home order will remain in effect until April 30.

-“I want to get the economy moving and people back to work as soon as possible — when it is safe and healthy for people to do so,” Ducey said on Twitter on April 13.

-The governor emphasized the importance of maintaining social distancing and continuing to make “responsible choices.”

 Arkansas

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.